 Frequently asked questions

-Yes, there is a regular service on the first Sunday of each month, plus other services and cultural events on an ad hoc basis throughout the year.
+Yes, there is a regular service on the first and third Sundays of each month, plus other services and cultural events on an ad hoc basis throughout the year.